austintackaberry/stocks/README.md

 `npm start`

+Next you will need to install the required python packages:

+`cd ..`
+`pip install -r requirements.txt`

-Next you will need to open up an additional terminal and start up a server for the backend on port 5000:
+Now you can open up an additional terminal and start up a server for the backend on port 5000:

-cd ..

-`export FLASK_APP=app.py`
+`python -m flask run FLASK_APP=app.py`

 `flask run`